home-controller/homeauto_network/docs/DESIGN.md

      * TODO  If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
 * [x] Decided to remove bit stuffing in the Ack.
     * The sender will not know the final receiving value of the Ack bits as other units overwrite them to acknowledge the message or signal it didn't receive it correctly.
-    * Left bit stuffing in CRC as it is now 8 bits long and no reson we can't
+    * Left bit stuffing in CRC as it is now 8 bits long and no reason we can't

 #### Fields that have bit stuffing:
   * Last bit of SOF